786 471 8955 (Call or Text)

 1

-Patients are unable to assess healthcare for themselves and left to trust experts whose interests may not align with their own.
-As a result, good healthcare is not about more healthcare, it's about learning how to evaluate healthcare for yourself.
+Patients are unable to assess healthcare for themselves and left to trust experts.
+Unfortunately, experts are prone to bias and harbor conflicts of interest.
+As a result, good healthcare is not about MORE healthcare, it's about learning how to evaluate healthcare for yourself.

 Evaluation of claims